wkumari/draft-wkumari-dhc-capport/README.md

    [RFC Editor: Please remove this section before publication ]

+   From 14 to 15:

+   o  Incorporated readability comment from Barry Leiba

+Kumari, et al.          Expires February 25, 2016               [Page 6]

+Internet-Draft             DHCP Captive-Portal               August 2015

    From 13 to 14:

    o  Added a bunch of disclaimers explaining that this is not a
       complete solution.
 We expect that the actual interaction bit should be done in CAPPORT.

-Kumari, et al.          Expires February 14, 2016               [Page 6]

-Internet-Draft             DHCP Captive-Portal               August 2015

    From 13.2 to 13(posted):